|

 Who Are Spotters?

 Virtually every community has some form of spotter network.
 Often, local fire and police personnel are trained to observe and report severe weather, partly due to their extensive radio communication and 24-hour operations.
 Citizens may also be an active part of the spotter network, some with an avid interest in the weather and many without.
 Some spotters are amateur radio operators.
-All share a sense of responsibility to their neighbors.
+All share a sense of responsibility to their communities.

 What Is SKYWARN?